Tonie Box vs Yoto Player vs Storypod: Which is Best?

 It’s a fact that these days kids are exposed to screens from toddlerhood and in many ways even during infancy.
 As a result, many parents are looking for screen-free solutions, and why Tonie Box is an extremely popular gift.

-Is Toniebox the best though?
+Is Toniebox the best, though?
 How does it compare to other popular audio players like Yoto Player or Storypod?
+We tested all of them over the last couple of years and ended up bringing only one of them for our travels.

 Children playing with tonies